HTML::TextExtractor::LangDetect - Page language detection

 - Accuracy of detection in %

-Use cases
+Use Cases

-- Selection of domains with a certain content language
+- Selecting domains with specific language content

 http://a-parser.com/